falk-m/blog/posts/2024-11-04-revealjs/README.md

 }
 ```

-Then you can access the content from script blocks or in other js files
+Then you can access the content from script blocks or in other JS files
 ```html
     <script type="module">
       import things from "./demo.js"